NateLevin1/JSQL/README.md

 ```
 ## CREATE TABLE
 **Syntax**
 Create a new table with the name `nameOfNewTable`.
 Each column is defined with an identifer and optional flags, which means **no datatypes**.
-Each column should be separated by a comma.
+Each column should be separated by a comma. **Note that the primary key is *always* the first column, and thus the first column must be indexable.**
 ```sql
 CREATE TABLE (identifier: nameOfNewTable) (
 	(identifier: column1Name) [AUTO_INCREMENT] [NO_INDEX] [UNIQUE],